Call4Cloud | MMP-C | Autopilot | Device Preparation

 In my opinion, it’s pretty weird that the ADMX itself is NOT being blocked during the upload but how am I to judge?

-Luckily we will always have the event log to notice these kinds of errors.
-As shown below after the device reached out to Intune to fetch the latest policies, we will spot the event 850, mentioning the Blocked Registry Key!
+Luckily, we always have the event log to notice these kinds of errors.
+As shown below, after the device reached out to Intune to fetch the latest policies, we will spot event 850, mentioning the Blocked Registry Key!

 7. The method or operation is not implemented

 Another almost forgotten issue that I needed to add to the list of ADMX Import errors.
-This nice error below, mentioning the method or operation is not implemented could be noticed when you are importing the Citrix Receiver ADMX File.
+This nice error below, mentioning the method or operation is not implemented could be noticed when importing the Citrix Receiver ADMX File.
+The error below mentions that the method or operation is not implemented

-It’s a good thing Microsoft put some nice documentation together in which they do mention this issue… unfortunately without the specific error message… but who cares?… Uhhh I do…
+It’s a good thing Microsoft put some nice documentation together in which they mention this issue.
+Unfortunately, they don’t provide the specific error message, but who cares?
+Uhhh, I do.

 Import custom and third party partner ADMX templates in Microsoft Intune | Microsoft Learn